Act 6 Act 1, Part 1 of 4

 Anyway, here are some other great movies.
 Weekend at Bernies?
 Classic.
 You really think John would like this movie, if the things you have heard about him are true.
 Guys in cahoots make the silly corpse of Bernie Lomax do zany puppet antics so their schemes can succeed, guffaws aplenty, as you have tried to tell Jade before practically verbatim.
 She doesn’t much care for great movies like that, but that’s alright.
 You love her anyway and you think she’s a blast.
 She says you sound just like John when you say stuff like that though, and that the two of you would get along famously.
 You can’t wait to meet him.

 This is one of the few times I’ll give my opinion on works of media described in the comic.
-As I mentioned in earlier post, I saw most of Weekend at Bernie’s during a livestream of movies referenced in the comic, and I really enjoyed it.
+As I mentioned in an earlier post, I saw most of Weekend at Bernie’s during a livestream of movies referenced in the comic, and I really enjoyed it.
 It does a good job of being ridiculous and funny without coming off as cheesy, probably because all the absurd humor in trying to pretend a dead guy is alive overwhelms any unfunny nonsense.

 The part about sounding like John when he talks about his favorite movies sort of implies that Jake doesn’t find it weird that John, to his knowledge from the early 20th century, supposedly loves movies of this sort, which probably didn’t exist in the era of old-timey silent films?
 I have no idea.